BoldingBruggeman/getm-rewrite/README.md

-# GETM
+# pygetm

-This repository contains a rewrite of the General Estuarine Transport Model (GETM) to modern Fortran.
+This repository contains a rewrite of the General Estuarine Transport Model (GETM).

-When the first stable version is released (quite some time away) this will be the official version of GETM.
+It is mostly written in Python Most functionality is written in Python;
+only performance-critical sectons of the code are implemented in Fortran.

 ## Installing

-### Linux and Mac

 You will need the [Anaconda Python distribution](https://www.anaconda.com/products/individual).
 On many systems that is already installed: try running `conda --version`.
 If that fails, you may need to load an anaconda module first: try `module load anaconda` or `module load anaconda3`.
 If that still does not give you a working `conda` command,